 - To accept the call: Answer as usual.
-Your microphone is muted and you cannot be heard by either party unless you press [MUTE []]. - To reject the call: Press the REJECT HELP menu button.
+Your microphone is muted and you cannot be heard by either party unless you press MUTE []. - To reject the call: Dial 3 7 6.

 WORKING IN HUNT GROUPS

 Your system may be programmed with "hunt groups."
 Hunt groups are groups of endpoints that share a common extension number in addition to having individual extension numbers.
 This allows someone to call anyone in the group (using the common extension) or a specific member (using the individual extension).
 The members of these groups and the common extension(s) are programmed by your system administrator.